Dopamine hypothesis of schizophrenia: Evidence against the dopamine hypothesis

 The excitatory neurotransmitter glutamate is now also thought to be associated with schizophrenia.
 Phencyclidine (also known as PCP or "Angel Dust") and ketamine, both of which block glutamate (NMDA) receptors, are known to cause psychosis at least somewhat resembling schizophrenia, further suggesting that psychosis and perhaps schizophrenia cannot fully be explained in terms of dopamine function, but may also involve other neurotransmitters.

 Similarly, there is now evidence to suggest there may be a number of functional and structural anomalies in the brains of some people diagnosed with schizophrenia, such as changes in grey matter density in the frontal and temporal lobes.
 It appears, therefore, that there are multiple causes for psychosis and schizophrenia, including gene mutations and anatomical lesions.
 Many argue that other theories concerning the cause of schizophrenia may be more reliable in some cases, such as the glutamate hypothesis, GABA hypothesis, dysconnection hypothesis, and Bayesian inference hypothesis.

 Psychiatrist David Healy has argued that drug companies have inappropriately promoted the dopamine hypothesis of schizophrenia as a deliberate and calculated simplification for the benefit of drug marketing.
+Healy, Joanna Moncrieff, and certain other researchers have argued that antipsychotics do not actually treat psychosis but rather simply blunt one's emotions and induce a state of psychological indifference.
+This in turn reduces the behavioral agitation associated with delusions.
+Moncrieff reviewed the evidence for the dopamine hypothesis of schizophrenia in 2009 and concluded that the data do not support it.